-Day 5: Spend the morning snorkeling at Cano Island, then enjoy a zip-line tour through the canopy.
+Day 5: Spend the morning snorkeling at Cano Island, then enjoy a relaxing afternoon on the beach

 Wake up early and get ready for a full day of adventure.
 Spend the morning snorkeling in the coral reef off the warm waters of Cano Island.
 This area is one of the very best places to snorkel in clear water among abundant sea life.
-In the afternoon, take to the trees for a zip line tour of the dense canopy!
+In the afternoon, relax on the beach taking a dip or watching the waves.

 Day 6: Spot an abundance of wild creatures as you explore Corcovado National Park.

 An early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
 Hike through the rainforest jungle and beaches looking for spectacular birds and wildlife of all kinds: monkeys, crested guams and other creatures live here in abundance.
 Return to the ranger station for a picnic lunch.
 Travel back to your resort for a quiet evening on the beach.

 Day 7: Travel from spectacular beaches to stunning mountain valleys.